Surveillance -- Flu Reporting

 The Iowa Influenza Surveillance Network (IISN) is comprised of physicians, hospitals, schools, child care centers, businesses, and long term care facilities who track the occurrence on influenza-like illness and hospitalizations.
 In addition, the state influenza coordinator tracks influenza-related pediatric deaths (<18 yrs).

-To learn more about our influenza surveillance programs or to become a participant, please contact Scott Seltrecht at (515)281-4985.
+To learn more about our influenza surveillance programs or to become a participant, please contact Andy Weigel at (515)322-1937.

 Outpatient Influenza-Like Illness Surveillance Network (ILINet)